EIT-Pathogena/client/README.md

 ## Usage

-Ensure the conda environment is active by running `conda activate gpas`.
-If using a Mac with an Apple processor, be sure to run `arch -x86_64 zsh` after opening a new Terminal window.
+Ensure the conda environment is active by running `conda activate gpas`

 #### Authentication (`gpas auth`)